Victorian Vibe & Foot Friendly

 Fernandina Beach, Florida, with its historic architecture, laid-back pace, and Southern hospitality is a reminder of a bygone era.
 And just two miles across the island from Fernandina’s downtown is the lovely Atlantic ocean coastline, 13 miles of beaches.
 Browse details and photos of the top Amelia Island beach parks.
 You’ll see that this little sea island is a wonderful place to visit and a great place to call home!

 Prefer to explore the downtown historic district at your own pace?
-Take a self-guided walking tour assisted by information/maps that can be picked up at the Tourist Council office located in the Old Train Depot on Centre Street.
+Take a self-guided walking tour assisted by information/maps that can be picked up at the Visitor’s Welcome Center located in the Old Train Depot on Centre Street.

 Representatives of the Smithsonian Institute previously described local life in Fernandina Beach as “one of the best examples of small town living in the U.S.” The National Trust for Historic Preservation has honored Fernandina Beach for its historic preservation.
 In fact, the Victorian-era seaport made the National Trust’s list of “12 top vacation destinations in the United States for historic preservation.”